Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Ear infections are one of the most frustrating illnesses for both parents and children to go through, especially if they occur frequently.
-They are also one of the most common ailments that affects young children.
+They are also one of the most common ailments that affect young children.
 As WebMD shares, over 60% of colds in infants and toddlers result in an ear infection.
 And since babies can't tell us what's wrong with them, these infections are even worse to handle and try to diagnose as a parent.

 I had frequent ear infections as a child and ended up having to have surgery done on my ears so that they would drain.
 Even as an adult, this is a frequent problem for me.
 I regularly watch children and lately, it seems that just about every family I take care of has a least one child that is currently suffering from an ear infection.